Mon07Jun2021Tue08Jun2021Winchester Country Club & Brae Burn Country Club

 The Perron C. Jarboe Championship is an annual competition of the New England Senior Golfers’ Association.
 It is one of the oldest senior championships that has been played continuously since 1932.

-The tournament is contested over two 18-hole rounds, one at Woodland Golf Club and one at Brae Burn Country Club.
+The tournament is contested over two 18-hole rounds, one at Winchester Country Club and one at Brae Burn Country Club.
+We are very excited about the new format of alternating courses around the Boston area, while keeping Woodland GC and Brae Burn CC as a host of one of the days.
 The winner is the low gross score for 36 holes.
 In the case of a tie, a playoff will be held at Brae Burn Country Club.

 The Paul J. Carey Championship represents the low net 36 hole score.
 In the case of a tie, the winner will be determined by a matching of cards subject to USGA rules.